davidpanderson/science_united/README.md

 ## Implementation notes

 SU is implemented as a BOINC [account manager](https://boinc.berkeley.edu/trac/wiki/AccountManagement).
-The SU code consists of 3 main parts:
+The SU code is in PHP, and consists of 3 main parts:
 1. The handler for RPCs from clients (rpc.php).
 1. Web page scripts.
 1. Scripts for periodic back-end maintenance tasks.

 SU piggy-backs on the BOINC web code.
-It uses BOINC's code for account creation, login, message boards, and web utility functions.
+It uses this for account creation, login, message boards, and web utility functions.

 SU uses a MySQL database which is an extension of the BOINC database;
 it adds tables for projects, accounts, and computational book-keeping info.